 by John Darer® CLU ChFC MSSC RSP

-Comment: Kroner has not accounted for Executive Life of CA shortfalls resulting from that company's 1991 financial problems and the Executive Life of New York shortfalls following its liquidation in 2013.
+Comment: Kroner has not accounted for Executive Life of CA shortfalls resulting from that company's 1991 financial problems, the impairment of Executive Life of New York and regulatory action in 1991, the deteriorating financial condition widely know in 2007, which preceded his article and the further deterioration of ELNY Executive Life of New York and the shortfalls to both annuitants and investors that followed, leading to ELNY's liquidation in 2013 (updated)

 Comment: Licensed insurance agents are forbidden by state law from discussing the existence of state guaranty funds in sales presentations.
-Yet in an article that holds the product out as an annuity, in the title of the article) it's a virtual free for all.
+Yet in an article that holds the product out as an annuity when it isn't, in the title of the article) it's a virtual free for all.
 For some reason regulators have ignored a requirement to have a licensing requirement for factors, factoring brokers and the like, even though they refer to these purchases as annuities.
-The restrictions on guaranty fund solicitation are being made mockery of as a result.
+State restrictions on guaranty fund solicitation are being made mockery of as a result.
 Why is there no symmetry for the protection of insurers AND investors?

 Comment: Ditto to the immediately previous comment.
-Furthermore, the 2017 revisions to the Life & Health Guaranty Associations Model Act (#520) expressly exclude the type of investments that Kroner sells.
-The 2017 revisions have been adopted in 34 states as of March 11, 2022, with 2 more under consideration.
+Furthermore, the 2017 revisions to the Life & Health Guaranty Associations Model Act (#520) expressly exclude the type of investments that Kroner sold, and others still sell.
+The 2017 revisions have been adopted in 40 states as of August 2023.
 The alarming part for investors is that the Model Act applies the revisions retroactively.
 So, if you bought factored structured settlement payments rights (possibly marketed to you as a "secondary market annuity" you could be in for a world of hurt in the event there is an insolvency.
-Eventually all 50 states will adopt the provisions.
+Eventually all 50 states will adopt the provisions. (updated)

 Message to Structured Settlement industry from Burt Kroner?